Geetha63/MS-Teams-Scripts/TeamsAppSetupPolicy/README.md

 3. If you are prompted for an untrusted repository, then type A (Yes to All) and press Enter.
 The module will now install

-To run the script please provide the Global Administrator credentials or Teams Administrator credentials.\
+To run the script please provide the Global Administrator credentials or Teams Administrator credentials

                 .......................

-For single user use `TeamsAppsetuppolicy-SingleUser` Run the script, provide the inputs\
+For single user use `TeamsAppsetuppolicy-SingleUser`

+Run the script, provide the inputs

   # Inputs:

   PolicyName